phin01/GamersClub-Bricks/README.md

 1. Randomly picking matches from random players (raw/generate_random_lobby.sql)
 2. Inserting these matches to the original database (raw/insert_random_matches.py)
 3. Querying the updated database for recent inserts and uploading to datalake (raw/incremental_load.py)

+### Bronze Layer

+This layer will consolidate the original full load data and any subsequent incremental loads for all tables.
+From this point forward, all data transformation is done in Databricks